selab-gatech/AutoRestTest/README.md

 ## Configuration

 There is a wide array of configuration options available within the codebase.
+For convenience, the configuration options are easily accessible within the `configurations.py` file in the root directory.
+The file contains information regarding each of the parameters that can be altered.
+The following are additional instructions for each of the configuration choices.
+Note that the parameteres referenced in the following steps are found in the `configurations.py` file.

 #### 1. Specifying the API Directory

-If the user intends to use their own OpenAPI Specification files as described in the *Installation* section, they can change the **spec_dir** variable within the `AutoRestTest.py` file to the name of the directory containing the added specifications.
+If the user intends to use their own OpenAPI Specification files as described in the *Installation* section, they can change the **SPECIFICATION_DIRECTORY** variable within the `configurations.py` file to the name of the directory containing the added specifications.

 #### 2. Configuring the Reinforcement Learning Parameters

-The user can configure the reinforcement learning parameters, such as the learning rate (**alpha**), the discount factor (**gamma**), and the epsilon-greedy exploration value (**epsilon**).
-These parameters are assigned when instantiating the `q_learning` object in the `AutoRestTest.py` file.
+The user can configure the reinforcement learning parameters, such as the learning rate (**LEARNING_RATE**), the discount factor (**DISCOUNT_FACTOR**), and the epsilon-greedy exploration value (**EXPLORATION_RATE**) used in Q-learning.
 As default, the parameters are set to the following values:
 - Learning Rate: 0.1
 - Discount Factor: 0.9
 - Epsilon: 0.3

 Instead of limiting the amount of episodes, the program limits the amount of reinforcement learning iterations using a time-based approach.
 The default value is set to 10 minutes.
-This can be altered by changing the **time_limit** variable when instantiating the `q_learning` object.
+This can be altered by changing the **TIME_DURATION** variable in the configurations file.
 The units are in seconds.

 > [!TIP]
 > The above steps alter the variables across all four agents used within the software.
 If the user desires to change